in front of the Háifoss in Iceland (2018)

 Since childhood I love being out in nature and I never really became a huge fan of people and cities.
 After one of my first hikes, I found my love for the mountains and immediatly dreamed of going hiking every week - but this was not possible, for a [long] time.
-After getting my driving license and a car, I finally managed to get out more often and hike more frequently.
+After getting my driving license, I finally managed to get out more often and hike more frequently.

 Not a week after getting all the gear, my cousin and I flew to Iceland - it was a dream come true.
 There, I began to test my new equipment in some rough rainy conditions but still managed to get some nice results.
 I wasn't entirely happy though, with how I photographed and processed everything.
 Learning new techniques became essential for me and so I again taught myself as well as I could.

 Photography is not just about posting pictures online and receiving a lot of likes, no, it is so much more than that.
-It is about being out there, creating art, capturing moments in time, so that they will always be remembered.
+It is about being out there, creating art, capturing moments in time, so that they will [always] be remembered.
 For me, photography is a way of staying in touch with nature.
-In the current digital era it is easy to lose the connection, though we really should not.
-Now more than ever, with all the threats we are facing [most of them caused by ourselves], we need to find ways to reconnect and establish balance.
+In the current digital era, ironically, it is easy to lose the connection, though we really should not.
+Now more than ever, with all the threats we are facing [most of them caused by ourselves], we need to find ways to reconnect and reestablish balance.

-So, photography is not something you learn in a day or a year - at least not for me.
+This being said, photography is not something you learn in a day or a year - at least not for me.
 If you are doing it right, you will never learn out.
 It is what keeps it interesting and, at the same time, beautiful.
-I love being out in nature, I love capturing some of my experiences and I love sharing it with you - so this is, what this website is all about: sharing my moments.
+I love being out there, in the wild, I love capturing some of my experiences and I love sharing them with you - so this is, what this website is all about: sharing my moments in time - enjoy.